spywhere/plug.nvim/docs/extensions/priority.md

 ```

 **Tips:** Setting to an empty string might improve plugin processing
-performance when it is not necessary
+performance when it is not necessary.

 ## Usage